Jürgen Pommerenke

-Jürgen Pommerenke (born 22 January 1953 in Wegeleben) is a former German football midfielder and manager.
+Jürgen Pommerenke (born 22 January 1953) is a German former professional footballer who played as a midfielder.

 Pommerenke played his entire professional career for 1.
-FC Magdeburg, though he began his career as an youngster with BSG Traktor Wegeleben.
+FC Magdeburg, though he began his career as a youngster with BSG Traktor Wegeleben.

-At international level, he received 53 caps for the East Germany national team, scoring three goals and was a participant at the 1974 FIFA World Cup.
+At international level he received 53 caps for the East Germany national team, scoring three goals, and was a participant at the 1974 FIFA World Cup.
 He earned an additional four caps for East Germany playing in the 1972 Summer Olympics, where he won a bronze medal.

 In 1975, he won the award for the GDR Footballer of the Year.